Roon supports multichannel files, signal processing, and playback, of up to eight channels per device.

 Roon Ready devices should present the channels in order specified above.
 Other devices may do other things.
 The best way to figure it out is to find some test tones that send audio to one channel at a time and play them back.

-Roon 1.3 Build 242 contained a change to our default stereo/mono playback behavior when talking to multi-channel devices.
-Previously, the full channel layout was always sent, with silence sent to unused channels.
-Now, stereo/mono content is sent using the “2.0” layout, and only multi-channel content uses the selected layout.
-This setting allows users to revert to the old behavior if desired, but we expect that the default will work for the great majority of use cases.
+By default, Roon sends stereo/mono content using the “2.0” layout, and only multi-channel content uses the selected layout.
+Toggling this setting allows users to force surround playback for stereo content if desired, but we expect that the default behavior will offer the best results for the great majority of use cases.

 Multichannel Mixing Strategy